batuhanozel20/deathRace/README.md

 9) 3 AI controllled car + 1 player's car will be added

-10) Race finishing positio& time should be saved
+10) Race finishing position & time should be saved

 11) If first car finish race, a cooldown will start.
-After cooldown finished race who can2t finish race will die
+After cooldown finished, racer who didn't finish race, will die.

-12) Ai's skills should be imporved so much (Taking powerup, Aiming to other cars etc)
+12) AI's skills should be imporved so much (Taking powerup, Aiming to other cars etc)

 13)